Lung Cancer in Nevada

 Lung cancer is the leading cause of all cancer deaths in the United States.

-The number one cause of lung cancer is tobacco use.
-Smokers have 20 times more risk of developing lung cancer than nonsmokers.
+Lung cancer is just what the name suggests.
+It is cancer that has started in a person’s lungs.
+Even if it spreads to other parts of the body, it is still called lung cancer, because that is where it began.
+The number one cause is tobacco use.
+Smokers have 15-30 times more risk of developing lung cancer than nonsmokers.
 In fact, 80 to 90 percent of all lung cancer cases in the United States are smoking related.
 There are two types of lung cancer: non-small cell and small cell.

 - Smoking: Smoking is the greatest risk factor for lung cancer; tobacco smoke causes more than 8 out of 10 lung cancer cases.
 Many health consequences can occur when someone begins to smoke, such as: